pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/explore/use-match3-game.md

 ### Confirm wallet and start the Game

-Once you have successfully logged in, you can click on the "Linea Game" link at the top to enter the mini-game.
+Once you have successfully logged in, you can click on the "PepeSync Game" link at the top to enter the mini-game.
 Before starting the game, please select the connected wallet with which you will interact during the game.
 Only then can you begin playing.
 If you logged with account, You can choose any of the wallets under your account.

 ![](/img/quests/meta_merge/match3_select_wallet.png)